dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

 Note that `FromSql` was introduced in EF 9.0.
 In previous versions, `FromSqlRaw` can be used instead, although note that that method is vulnerable to SQL injection attacks.

-For more information on SQL querying, see the [relational documentation on SQL queries](xref:core/querying/sql-queries); most of that content is relevant for the Cosmos provider as well.
+For more information on SQL querying, see the [relational documentation on SQL queries](xref:core/querying/sql-queries); most of that content is relevant for the Azure Cosmos DB provider as well.

 ## Function mappings